otterpro/apricot-hugo-theme/README.md

 As usual, add to site's config.toml: `theme = "apricot-hugo-theme"` to activate the theme.
 #### Notes:
 * There are no other dependencies.
 * There are no additional configuration required to get started.
-Also see README.md.
-* It was tested with plain hugoBasicExample site.
+* It was tested with plain `hugoBasicExample` site.
 * It was tested with various `baseURL` to make sure it works under different paths.
 This seems to be the most common issue with the new theme submission.

 ## Configuration